What is the “Two-Step Application Process”?

 Can I submit an application to more than one program?

 No. Students are expected to have chosen their study abroad program at the time of application.
-Students who are accepted to study abroad by Pomona and who are not accepted by their program sponsor may, at that time, file a second-choice application.
-Students in internally competitive pools such as Cambridge and Oxford may file a second-choice application after notification of acceptance has been received.
+Students who are accepted to study abroad by Pomona and who are not accepted by their program provider may, at that time, file a second-choice application.
+Students in internally competitive pools such as Cambridge may file a second-choice application after notification of acceptance has been received.

 May I use the same essays I write for my Pomona Application for my Secondary Application?

 Possibly.
 The Pomona study abroad essays may be similar to the essay required by your program provider.
 If so, by all means, use the same essay.
 If the essay question on your Secondary Application differs, you may need to adapt your Pomona essay or write another.